GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    ```

 3. Modify the template as needed to match the API resource's documented behavior.
+4. Delete all remaining comments in the resource configuration (including attribute descriptions) that were copied from the above template.

 > **Note:** The template includes the most commonly-used fields.
 For a comprehensive reference, see [ResourceName.yaml reference ↗]({{<ref "/reference/resource-reference.md" >}}).
 {{< /tab >}}